STMicroelectronics/STM32CubeF4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_UDPTCP_Echo_Server_Netconn_RTOS/readme.txt

 At the command prompt, enter:
   C:\>echotool IP_address /p tcp /r 7 /n 15 /t 2 /d Testing LwIP TCP echo server
 or
-  C:\>echotool IP_address /p udp /r 7 l/ 7 /n 15 /t 2 /d Testing LwIP UDP echo server
+  C:\>echotool IP_address /p udp /r 7 /l 7 /n 15 /t 2 /d Testing LwIP UDP echo server
 where:
-    – IP_address is the actual board’s IP address.
+    â€“ IP_address is the actual boardâ€™s IP address.
 By default, the following static IP address is used: 192.168.0.10
-    – /p transport layer protocol used for communication (TCP or UDP) – /r is the actual remote port on the echo server (echo port)
+    â€“ /p transport layer protocol used for communication (TCP or UDP) â€“ /r is the actual remote port on the echo server (echo port)
-    - /l is the actual local port for the client (echo port) – /n is the number of echo requests (for example, 15) – /t is the connection timeout in seconds (for example, 2) – /d is the message to be sent for echo
+    - /l is the actual local port for the client (echo port) â€“ /n is the number of echo requests (for example, 15) â€“ /t is the connection timeout in seconds (for example, 2) â€“ /d is the message to be sent for echo

 If the LCD is used (#define USE_LCD in main.h), log messages will be displayed to inform user about ethernet cable status and the IP address value, else this